Updated on October 6, 2017

 Be a Better Time Manager

 In my experience, a daily planner can transform a busy homemaker’s day.
-It helps you balance your life so you get more done AND have time to relax.
+It helps you balance your housework and your home life so you get more done AND have time to relax.

-“The busier I am, the more I use my planner,” said Hooley.
+“The busier I am, the more I use my planner,” wrote Hooley.
 “It helps me balance homemaking [with other duties] to create a realistic schedule.”

 Sound good?
-Then head over to Homemakers Depot and grab a shopping cart.
-The daily planner is a steal at $14.99, and you’ll find other great resources, too.
+Then head over to Homemaker’s Depot and grab a shopping cart.
+The planner is a steal at $14.99, and you’ll find other great resources there, too.

+Thank you for reading this post.
 Now it’s YOUR turn to chime in.
-Think about everything you juggle in a day.
 Do you schedule your daily tasks – or fly by the seat of your pants?
 How do you handle the daily overload?

-I’d love to hear your best time management tips.
+I would love to hear your time management tips.
 Let’s fill the comments with friendly conversation.
-Scroll down the page to leave a reply, ask a question, or just say hello.
+Scroll down to leave a reply, ask a question, or just say hello.